 - TND_RSA_SigSTD_Secure (RSA signature generation) This function perform RSA signature with standard method (i.e. without CRT).
 It has several countermeasure implemented against power analysis attacks, including message blinding and exponent masking with random data.
-In addition some redundancy is added when reading the exponent in order to prevent fault attack. - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method)
+In addition some redundancy is added when reading the exponent in order to prevent fault attack.
+In order to protect the function against High Order DPA, this function is delivered to user with added countermeasures for exponent randomization. - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method)